george4n/acw/content/blog.md

 slug: "blog"
 ---

 This is the blog content.
+This is another test to see if the text is echoing correctly.